Learning New Orleans Yatspeak and Slang

 Big Easy

-The big easy is a slang term for the city and its laid-back way of life that comes from survival, celebration and knowing how to have fun.
+The big easy is a slang term for the city.
+It reflects its laid-back way of life.
+This lifestyle comes from survival, celebration, and knowing how to have fun.
 That’s just life in the big easy.

 Cajun